278 placer claims

 The additional claims brings the total of Dajin’s 100% owned property in the Alkali Lake area up to 191 claims with a total acreage of 3,851 (1,558 hectares).
 Surface sampling in March and April, 2015, confirmed the presence of near surface lithium in the western basin.
 Planning is now underway for additional exploration of the eastern basin which has no surface manifestation and is visible only in the gravity data.

-Recently completed gravity survey, showing relationship to nearby Rockwood Lithium Mine and Clayton Valley.
+Recently completed gravity survey, showing relationship to nearby Albemarle Silver Peak Lithium Brine Mine and Clayton Valley.

 The Alkali Lake property is similar to the Clayton Valley geology with a classic fault bound closed basin.
 There is an active geothermal system, Alkali Hot Springs, along the southern margin of the basin.
 Just as with circulating basin waster, deep fluids, particularly hot ones associated with the geothermal resource, dissolved rocks, liberate boron, lithium and other elements such as sodium chloride.
 These minerals are brought to the surface as springs emanating from the faults bounding the playa (dry lake bed).
 The association of a closed basin with an arid environment, a geothermal system and plentiful sources of lithium suggest that Alkali Lake may host significant lithium rich brine.